-The Search Site Tree command is a quick and efficient way to find and navigate to sites (webs) and document libraries in SharePoint 2010 servers and to sites (webs), document libraries, folders and document sets in SharePoint 2013 and 2016 servers.
+The Search Site Tree command is a quick and efficient way to find and navigate to sites (webs), document libraries, folders and document sets.

 Right clicking anywhere in the in a MacroView DMF or Message tree view (in Browse mode) and select the Search Site Tree option then enter a word or phrase contained in the title or name of the area to which you wish to locate.

 The matching areas are found across the entire server or tenant branch of the selected node no matter how deeply nested they are within the SharePoint tree structure.
 Select the required result and click OK and MacroView DMF or Message will navigate to the selected node in the current tree view.

 Search Site Tree is also a great way to quickly locate a location in your SharePoint document store so that you can add that location to your favorites.
 To create a favourite from any result returned by the search, right-click on the grey star next to the result and select Add to Favourites.
 The star will be yellow if the location already exists in your favourites.

 Search Site Tree on SharePoint 2013 and 2016 by default allows you to search on Site, Libraries, folders or document sets however the default behavior can be changed by configuring a custom query under SharePoint Administration.